 Congressional and legislative maps are enacted by the State Legislature with the aid of a 20-member advisory commission.
 The Governor can veto the plans.

 The Legislature can override a veto with a two-thirds vote.
-No party currently has a veto-proof majority in either chamber.
+Republicans currently have a veto-proof majority in the upper chamber.
+No party currently has a veto-proof majority in the lower chamber.

 The advisory commission, The Standing Joint Congressional Redistricting Committee, serves in an advisory capacity only.
 It is composed of the Chairman and Vice Chairman of the Apportionment and Elections Committee of the Mississippi House of Representatives and the Chairman and Vice Chairman of the Elections Committee of the Mississippi Senate; eight members of the Mississippi House, two from each congressional district, appointed by the Mississippi House Speaker; and eight members of the Mississippi Senate, two from each congressional district, appointed by the Lieutenant Governor.
 If the number of congressional districts of the state change, the number appointed from the Senate and appointed from the House of Mississippi by congressional districts is adjusted.
 The Committee meets to elect the chairman and officers of the Committee when requested by the Lieutenant Governor and the Speaker of the Mississippi House.
 Maps and other measures are approved by a simple majority in the advisory committee.
 The Joint Legislative Committee plans are presented to the Legislature.
 Legislative committees make recommendations to their house on or before the 45th day of the session, and the Legislature has a whole must act on the maps before the end of the session.
 Joint Congressional Committee maps must be presented to the Governor and the Legislature, but action is not mandated.